-Playable RealTracks Set 3
+Playable RealTracks Set 4

-Continuing where Set 1 and 2 left off, we've added over 150 more Playable RealTracks with clickable demos for all of these sounds!
+This 4th installment adds 99 more Playable RealTracks, paired with clickable audio demos so you can easily preview these great new sounds at your fingertips!
 These Playable RealTracks Hi-Q sounds match many of our RealTracks, so you can easily switch from RealTracks parts to MIDI notes while maintaining the instrument sound!
 Customize the RealTracks performance by adding your own notes.
 You will then hear those notes using a MIDI sound created from the RealTracks recording.
 This means you can get the RealTracks to play the notes you want at key parts of the performance, either augmenting or replacing what the RealTracks is playing, for any sections in the song.